Position Classifications & Pay Grades

 Salary ranges corresponding to the pay grades at the College

-- Pay Grades by Position [pdf]
+- Pay Grades by Position

 A list of pay grades corresponding to each position at the College.
+(This page is currently under construction.)

 Position Descriptions & Reclassification

 Each position at Swarthmore should have a description that outlines the position's general purpose.
 The supervisor / manager of the position must define the particular dimensions of each position.
 Since all positions evolve over time, departments are encouraged to review duties of positions annually to make sure that the position description accurately reflects its current responsibilities and is appropriately classified.
+To view the standard format for position descriptions, please click here.

 When there is a significant change in the responsibilities of an employee's position, a supervisor may request a review of the position.
 A "reclassification", or change in grade status, may occur when Human Resources agrees the position has significantly changed in terms of responsibility, knowledge, skills required and decision-making complexity.
 Human Resources will make determinations considering factors such as external market data and internal position comparisons.
 The result of a "reclassification" may lead to a salary adjustment in grade or a grade increase and salary adjustment.
 In instances where an individual's salary is above the marketplace, a reclassification may not lead to a salary increase.